CSUF-ACM/course-calendar/README.md

 # CSUF Course Calendar

-The goal of this project is to create an service application for CSUF students that automatically syncs their weekly courses to their Google Calendar.
+The goal of this project is to prototype a service application for CSUF students that automatically syncs their weekly courses to their Google Calendar.

+With respect to the privacy of information, this chrome extension will not be available in the store.
+However, it will be available for local hosting.

 ## The Project Team